dylaron/Arduino_metronome/README.md

 [![(Oops it didn't show up?)](http://img.youtube.com/vi/hP1SXVaFfuM/0.jpg)](http://www.youtube.com/watch?v=hP1SXVaFfuM "Video on YouTube")

 # Bill of material
-- A microcontroller, such as an Arduino
+- A microcontroller, such as an Arduino, Seeeduino Xiao, etc
 - Neopixel LED ring.
 16-pixel is perfect for rock beat.
 1/16th note for each pixel.
 12-pixel will be good for blues (4 triplets)
 - A pushbutton switch (normally open)
 - A piezo buzzer